 Capitalized Terre d’Hermès letters are printed at the center in the famous Hermès Orange color.
 While the whole bottom is made of a big “H“, also made from orange-colored glass.

 If I could give a score to the swirly “twist-off” cap which is actually integrated with the atomizer itself, I would give it 0 out of 10.
 Poor design choice.

 The main reason for this is a high chance of breaking the “cap” if twisted to the wrong side.
 I have seen this with my own eyes.

 Thus, be careful and twist from left to the right and you are good.
 The atomizer is great.
 Spray far and wide.

-As for the box, it is nice big and detailed with a famous horse carriage logo with brand-detailed fragrance name.
+As for the box, it is nice big, and detailed with a famous horse carriage logo with a brand-detailed fragrance name.
 It accompanies the bottle nicely.